meeeet-dev/laravel-docker/README.md

-# Docker Package for Laravel projects
+# Initialize a Docker for Laravel projects

 #### Help you to create `docker-compose.yml` and `Dockerfile` as well as `Database Volume` and `Network`